sarasazj/SUPRLEO/README.md

-# Urban Passive Radar for LEO Debris Detection Dashboard Demo
+# Saudi Urban Passive Radar for LEO Debris Detection Dashboard Demo

 Static browser demo for presenting our project idea in an interactive way!
 Demo uses the following passive bistatic geometry: